Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 ## Remove Hardcoded URLs in Templates

 When you develop a web application, it happens that you want to change the urls.
-But if the URLs are hardcoded in the templates, it can take a lot of time and a lot of mistakes.
+But if the urls are hardcoded in the templates, it can take a lot of time and a lot of mistakes.

-Django allows to refer to a url by name: whenever you refer to this name, django will pick the correct url for this unique name in the urls.py file.
+Django allows to refer to a url by name: whenever you use the url's name, django picks the correct url by this name.

 When you name a url, like "polls:detail", you can later decide to use: